mfarkhanpratama/SpreadSheetsAPI/README.md

 ### 4. Configure Google Cloud

 - Create a Google Cloud project.
-- Go to sidebar an Select the API AND SERVICES --> +Enable Google Sheets API and Google Drive API.
+- Go to the API and Services section and enable the Google Sheets API and Google Drive API.
-- Create OAuth 2.0 credentials --> web application --> auth redirect `http://localhost:3000/oauth2callback` and download `client_id.json`.
-- Go to Oauth Consent Screen and add test Users with your gmail --> Edit your App --> add Dev Contact --> next --> add scopes which is all Google Drive Api `./auth/drive.file  , ../auth/drive , .../auth/drive.readonly ` and Google Sheets API `./auth/spreadsheets` --> save
-- Place `client_id.json` in the `root` directory.
+- Create Service Account credentials, download the JSON file, and place it in the root directory as `service-account-key.json`.
+- Share the Google Sheet with the service account email (found in the JSON file).

 ### 5. MongoDB Setup